Dos, Don’ts, and Costs of Podcast Sponsorships in 2026

 If we compare:

-Podcasts offer a sweet spot: high-intent listeners, focused hosts, and better engagement, meaning more value for your marketing dollar.
+Podcasts offer a sweet spot.
+You get high-intent listeners, focused hosts, and better engagement, all of which mean more value for your marketing dollar.

 Understanding the “Premium Audience” Effect in B2B Niches